gardener/landscaper/docs/guided-tour/basics/upgrade/README.md

 Afterwards, we will upgrade the Installation so that it deploys the newer version `1.0.1` of the chart.

 You can find the new Helm chart [here](chart/hello-world).
 It replaces the ConfigMap of the original chart version by a Secret.
-We have uploaded the new chart version to the [public registry](https://eu.gcr.io/gardener-project/landscaper/examples/charts/hello-world:1.0.1).
+The new chart version can be found in our [public registry](https://eu.gcr.io/gardener-project/landscaper/examples/charts/hello-world:1.0.1).

 ## Procedure

-First, we deploy the original hello-world scenario:
+First, we deploy the original hello-world helm chart:

 1. Add the kubeconfig of your target cluster to your [target.yaml](installation/target.yaml) at the specified location.

-2. On the Landscaper resource cluster, create a namespace `example` and apply your [target.yaml](installation/target.yaml) and the [installation.yaml](installation/installation.yaml):
+2. On the Landscaper resource cluster, create a namespace `example` and apply your [target.yaml](installation/target.yaml) and [installation.yaml](installation/installation.yaml):

    ```shell
    kubectl create ns example